 Mini liposuction is used to treat patients who are already near their ideal weight but want to target one or two areas of the body which are disproportionally retaining fat.
 The procedure is similar to regular liposuction in regards to the incisions being made and fat taken out.
 However, it is a much shorter version that can be performed in under an hour while only using local anesthetic.
 Mini liposuction uses a much thinner cannula, or metal tube with holes, for fat removal since it is targeting a smaller area.
-Therefore, patients can expect minimal bruising and a shorter recovery time.
+With minimal liposuction, patients can expect less bruising and a shorter recovery time.

 A GOOD CANDIDATE for mini liposuction includes: